-- No Smoking & no alcohol (a judgment may be made about alcohol if appropriate, but restricted to 2 units) - An enjoyable day out so plenty of rest stops, ask questions and enjoy it. - Any problems such as blisters, cold, tired etc then inform the Leader BEFORE becomes a problem. - Countryside Code - Average walk 1,400 strides per KM, 500ml water lost per hour, 100 calories per KM.
+- No Smoking & no alcohol during the activity. - An enjoyable day out so plenty of rest stops, ask questions and enjoy it. - Any problems such as blisters, cold, tired etc then inform the Leader BEFORE becomes a problem. - Countryside Code - Average walk 1,400 strides per KM, 500ml water lost per hour, 100 calories per KM.